-If a cabbage head starts to crack before you are ready to harvest, give the head a 180° twist at ground level; the twist will break off some the roots and slow the head’s growth.
+- If a cabbage head starts to crack before you are ready to harvest, give the head a 180° twist at ground level; the twist will break off some of the roots and slow the head’s growth.
 To slow the growth even further, give the plant another 90° twist.
-This will slow maturation and delay harvest of heads you do not need immediately.
+This will slow maturation and delay the harvest of heads you do not need immediately.

-At the end of the season, you can get a jump on next season by pulling up cabbage stalks and roots left behind after harvest and overwinter them in a trench dug in the garden and covered with straw or in a container kept in a chilly garage over the winter.
+- At the end of the season, you can get a jump on next season by pulling up cabbage stalks and roots left behind after harvest and overwinter them in a trench dug in the garden and covered with straw or in a container kept in a chilly garage over the winter.
 In spring, re-plant the roots and stalks as soon as the soil is workable; these plants will produce early spring greens.

 More tips at How to Grow Cabbage.

 - Store cabbage in a cold, moist place–32°-40°F (0°-4°C) and 95 percent relative humidity.
 Cold and moist storage is a challenge to create.
 Refrigerators provide the cold, but they also dry the air.
 An alternative to refrigerator storage is a root cellar or garden storage mound or pit.

 - To store cabbage in the refrigerator, remove loose leaves and clip the cabbage so a short stem remains, then wrap the head in a damp paper towel, and place it in a perforated plastic bag in the vegetable crisper section of the refrigerator.
 You can purchase perforated plastic bags or make your own by punching 20 holes in a plastic bag; use a hole punch or sharp object.